How to Write a Compelling Cover Letter

 Making First Impressions Count

-You're fired up with enthusiasm, but the deadline for applications is approaching fast.
+But the deadline for applications is approaching fast.
 So, you update your résumé and, feeling positive about your chances, you even take your interview outfit to the dry cleaners!

 Next, you sit down to write your cover letter – and your hands freeze over your keyboard.
 You're desperate to make a great first impression on the hiring manager, and to get your application to the top of the pile.
 Should the letter be formal or quirky?
 How much and what type of information should it contain?